Professor-G/MicroLIA/README.md

 prediction, ml_pred = microlensing_classifier.predict(mag, magerr, rf, pca)[0:2]
 ```
 We’re interested only in the predicted class and the probability it’s microlensing, but by default the **predict** function will output the probability predictions for all classes.
-More examples are available in the **examples** directory.
+For more information please refer to the documentation of specific modules.

 # Test Script

 To make sure that the algorithm is working, please run the following test scripts located in the **test** folder:

-* test_script1
+* test_features
-* test_script2
+* test_classifier

-Both test scripts should classify the test lightcurve as microlensing.
+If both test scripts work you are good to go!

 # How to Contribute?

 Want to contribute?
 Bug detections?
 Comments?
 Please email us : dg7541@bard.edu, etibachelet@gmail.com, rstreet@lcogt.net